faithfm/faithmedia-v1/docs/TechnicalSpecification.md

 ### Current State

-The platform has completed its Vue 3 migration and features a mature implementation with:
+The platform has completed its Vue 3 migration and is now focused on:
-- **Completed Features:**
-  - Full Vue 3 + Composition API + TypeScript implementation
-  - Comprehensive component library with mobile/desktop responsive design
-  - Server-side cursor-based pagination with caching optimizations
+- Server-side smart-search implementation
-  - Integrated audio player with advanced controls
-  - Content metadata editing capabilities
-  - Song review system with approval workflows
-  - Error handling with custom error pages
-  - Performance optimizations including smart caching strategies

-- **Current Focus Areas:**
-  - Upload capability development (UI components exist, backend integration pending)
+- Upload capability development
-  - Continued performance optimizations
+- Performance optimizations
-  - Testing framework implementation (Vitest + Vue Test Utils setup complete)

 ## Architecture & Design